mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 Together they opened the cellar door and descended into the darkness with only Kipnu's memory to light their path.

 "This room is a long trench," he told them.
-"There are crates lining the walls that should be full of kanosin, antikan, and syringes.
-Kanosin glows when it's in contact with water, and antikan doesn't.
+"There are crates lining the walls that should be full of antikan, but there may be something else down there.
 Find the antikan and move it topside."

 He started to walk further into the darkness, and one of them asked him, "Where are you going?"